radivot/myelo/CML/hahnel20/otherNotes/README.md

 ```
 ![](../../../docs/XtimeCrs.png)
-It thus takes >10,000 years for X in pt 4 to reach steady state
+It thus takes >10,000 years for X in pt 4 to reach steady state.

+Results across a fine grid of Ysp, and not just 1e5 as above, are obtained by this slow code
 ```
 L=NULL
 Ysp=10^seq(1,6,.1)